DataExperts/Dexih.Libraries/projects/components/README.md

 ## Releases Summary

+v0.5.000
+* Breaking on the d-select.
+    * onRefresh changed to refresh, onShown changed to shown
+    * textValueChange - changed to valueChange and now returns the textValue and item, which can be used to distinguish between a text entry and a selection from a dropdown.

 v0.4.137
 * Fix bug with tag input height resize when adding tags
 * Placeholder now visible in floating inputs.